The Life and Service Of

 If you were sitting across from each other sharing coffee, Morgan would want you to know that her heart beats for Jesus and His mission.
 Every part of who she is flows from living Coram Deo—before the face of God, for His glory alone.

-Cross-Cultural Contexts To Date:
+Contexts To Date:

 HYDERABAD, MIRYALAGUDA, WARANGAL, NEREDUCHARIA, VIJAYAWADA, GUNTUR, SURYAPET, KUMASI, ACCRA, MEXICO, CHIANG MAI, PHAN THONG, SAINT MARY PARISH, JUBA, INDONESIA, LOUTRAKI, CÔTE D’IVOIRE, PAPUA, AND COTONOU